-IFLA/Systematic Public Library of the Year Award 2023
+IFLA/Systematic Public Library of the Year Award 2023: Shortlist Announced

 The “Public Library of the Year” award is presented by IFLA (International Federation of Library Associations and Institutions) with the aim of honouring new public libraries.
 Systematic is a proud main sponsor of the award.

-The award is presented to a library somewhere in the world, that has best managed to combine open and functional architecture with sustainable and creative IT solutions and has included both digital developments and local culture.
+The award is presented to a public library anywhere in the world that has best managed to combine open and functional architecture with sustainable and creative IT solutions and has included both digital developments and local culture.

 To be eligible for the award, the library must be newly built, have added a significant extension, or located in a building, that have not previously been used as a library.